floington500/MoleculeMaster/README.md

-# stoicmd
+# Molecule Master

-<p>Welcome to the Stoicmd project, an application that has a parser for chemical equations along with framework for period 1-3 elements.</p>
+Welcome to Molecule Master, a framework designed for easy creation of elements on the periodic table.

 ## Installation

-<p>To use Stoicmd, simply clone this repository onto your local machine and navigate to the root directory of the project.
-From there, you are free to use the program however you see fit.</p>
+To use Molecule Master, simply clone this repository onto your local machine and navigate to the root directory of the project.
+From there, you are free to use the program however you see fit.

 ```bash
 git clone https://github.com/username/stoicmd.git